Mimi's Organic Eats » Recipes » Cookies

 Light, crispy, and with that signature cinnamon and sugar topping.
 These Snickerdoodle Biscotti are just like your favorite cookie but in crunchy biscotti form which make them the best compliment to any cozy drink.

-If you love making biscotti as much as I do, be sure to check out some of my other favorites like my Chocolate Malt Biscotti, Glazed Oatmeal Raisin Biscotti, or my Rosemary Lemon Ginger Biscotti.
+If you love making biscotti as much as I do, be sure to check out some of my other favorites like my Chocolate Malt Biscotti, Glazed Oatmeal Raisin Biscotti, Blueberry Muffin Biscotti, Thin Mint Biscotti, or Eggless Coconut Chocolate Chip Biscotti.

 Why You'll Love This Recipe

-Crispy: I love biscotti because they are delicious crispy cookies!
+- Crispy: I love biscotti because these twice-baked cookies are delicious and crispy!
 This is a combination of snickerdoodle cookies and the best crispy, dipping cookies.

-Fall Vibes: Biscotti always seems like a fall cookie because it goes so well with warm and cozy drinks.
-This is perfect for dipping in tea.
+- Fall Vibes: Biscotti always seems like a fall cookie because it goes so well with warm and cozy drinks.
+This is perfect for dipping in coffee, tea, or hot chocolate.

 Ingredients

-- Butter: I use Organic Valley Salted Butter in these organic cookies.
+- Butter: I use Organic Valley Salted Butter in this biscotti.
 You can use your favorite butter.
 If you are using unsalted butter, just add 1/4 teaspoon of salt to the dough.

 - Cane Sugar: Just like snickerdoodle cookies, the sugar I use is all organic cane sugar.
 This creates lightly sweet organic cookies!
 I also use this as part of the topping.